Neutron flux: Artificial neutron flux

 Artificial neutron flux refers to neutron flux which is man-made, either as byproducts from weapons or nuclear energy production or for a specific application such as from a research reactor or by spallation.
 A flow of neutrons is often used to initiate the fission of unstable large nuclei.
-The additional neutron(s) may cause the nucleus to become unstable, causing it to decay (split) to form more stable products.
+One or more additional neutrons may cause a nucleus to become unstable, causing it to decay (split) to form more stable products.
 This effect is essential in fission reactors and nuclear weapons.

 Within a nuclear fission reactor, the neutron flux is the primary quantity measured to control the reaction inside.
 The flux shape is the term applied to the density or relative strength of the flux as it moves around the reactor.
 Typically the strongest neutron flux occurs in the middle of the reactor core, becoming lower toward the edges.
 The higher the neutron flux the greater the chance of a nuclear reaction occurring as there are more neutrons going through an area per unit time.